 Greek private sector deposits rose 0.3 percent month on month (MoM) in March, with balances reaching 161.05 billion euros, according to the Bank of Greece (BoG).

 The European Commission (EC) published on April 25 its fourth review on Greece’s Economic Adjustment Programme.
 This was the first report since July 2013 and follows the agreement reached between the troika and the Greek government in mid March after six months of negotiations.

-Greece’s trade deficit soared 27.4 percent to 1.63 billion euros in September, while the respective 9-month figure retreated 13.6 percent to 14.47 billion, according to the Hellenic Statistical Authority (ELSTAT).
+Greece’s trade deficit rose 12.6 percent to 1.99 billion euros in February, resuming an upward trend for the first time since September 2013, according to the Hellenic Statistical Authority (ELSTAT).

 Greece’s 2013 general government (gg) deficit reached 23.11 billion euros (12.7 percent of GDP), while debt stood at 318.7 billion (175.1 percent of GDP), according to first notification released by the Eurostat on Wednesday.

 As had been rumoured, National Bank of Greece’s board (NBG) decided on April 16 to call an Extraordinary General Meeting for May 10 to approve a capital increase of up to 2.5 billion euros.